jreijn/jreijn.github.com/content/post/2025-10-04-improve-monitoring-for-windows-ec2-instances-with-the-cloudwatch-agent/index.md

 - Collecting and centralizing logs from various sources
 - Monitoring both AWS and on-premises environments with a single tool

-For a high-level overview of the CloudWatch Agent and how it interacts with an EC2 instance and the CloudWatch service is shown in the following diagram.
+A high-level overview of the CloudWatch Agent and how it interacts with an EC2 instance and the CloudWatch service is shown in the following diagram.

 [![Cloud Watch agent monitoring architecture](cloudwatch-agent-architecture-1024x514.png "Image source")](https://aws.amazon.com/blogs/infrastructure-and-automation/collect-custom-metrics-with-amazon-cloudwatch-strategic-tagging/)